Jose Siri Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks seventh in MLB with a collective 9.1 strikeouts per nine innings.
+- The Mariners pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Mariners have the first-ranked team ERA across all MLB pitching staffs (3.74).
+- The Mariners' 3.76 team ERA ranks second across all MLB pitching staffs.

-- Mariners pitchers combine to give up the eighth-fewest home runs in baseball (157 total, 1.1 per game).
+- Mariners pitchers combine to allow the eighth-fewest home runs in baseball (158 total, 1.1 per game).

-- The right-hander's last time out came on Monday against the Cincinnati Reds, when he went five innings, surrendering five earned runs while giving up four hits.
+- The righty's last time out was on Tuesday against the Cincinnati Reds, when he tossed five innings, surrendering one earned run while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.